-Let's write Read the interview with Loyiso Bala again, a nd then answer these questions.
+Read the interview with Loyiso Bala again, and then answer these questions.

 How old is Loyiso today?
 How would you describe his early childhood?
 What is his career?
 How do we know that he is a caring South African?

 Find out which stars your friends like most.
-Fill in the names of sports or pop stars in the table.
+They can be sports stars or pop stars.
+Fill in the names of sports or pop stars in the yellow space at the bottom of this table.
 Now ask ten friends which of these stars they like most.
 For each person, colour in a block above the name of the star they select.